gilescope/book-exploring-async-basics/src/introduction.md

 Substantial contributions will be credited here.

-## Why I write this and future reading
+## Why I wrote this and companion books

 This started as a wish to write an article about Rusts Futures 3.0, but has now expanded into 3 finished books about concurrency in general and hopefully, at